 Intellijel Atlantis is essentially a tweaked and modified version of the classic Roland SH-101 synthesizer.
 It follows the same design principles of the original synth and is capable of delivering those familiar deep Acid basslines, yet with a few added improvements.
 Intellijel replaced the sawtooth oscillator core with a much more stable triangular core, and implemented an optional bass-boosting LP mode, as well as soft-clipping to the filter.
 Atlantis excels in deep, mean basslines and biting leads.

-Pittsburgh Modular Lifeforms Voltage Lab is, at the time of writing this article, a forthcoming voice module skewed towards the experimental nature of the West Coast synthesis.
+Pittsburgh Modular Lifeforms Voltage Lab is an excellent (but regrettably now discontinued) full voice module skewed towards the experimental nature of the West Coast synthesis.
 At the core of the Voltage Lab is the Complex Oscillator.
 Equipped with a ton of sound shaping tools like wave folder, linear FM, amplitude modulation, ring modulation, waveform cycling, and hard sync, the oscillator is ready to deliver the wildest and weirdest of sounds at any given moment.
 The modulation section is represented by a couple of function generators that can be used to perform the duties of envelopes, LFOs, slew limiters, and more.
 Then there are two dynamics circuits which combine 12db resonant filter, VCA, and percussive low pass gate to accommodate for a variety of applications.
 The loop is closed with the voltage controllable Delay.
 The system is optimized for chaos and unpredictable sounds with the inclusion of Sample and Hold, and Random voltage generator circuits, while a dedicated MIDI input and an onboard arpeggiator offer a more traditional approach to synthesizer control.
 Personally, we can’t wait to get our hands on this synth!

 Analog Synth Voices